Searching for the Mississauga of the Credit River: Credit Mission Village

 By Meaghan FitzGibbon

-In the last issue of the Heritage News I shared some of the information I discovered during my Internship at Heritage Mississauga, as First Nations Treaty Researcher.
-My intention was to research Treaties, 19, 22, and 23 the final three of four treaties involving land in what would become the City of Mississauga.
+During my Internship at Heritage Mississauga, as First Nations Treaty Researcher I was supposed to focus my research on Treaties, 19, 22, and 23 the final three of four treaties involving land in what would become the City of Mississauga.
 My research, however, soon exceeded the original guidelines.
 I found information relating to how their lives were continuously affected by those treaties.

 In 1838, Peter Jones’ wife, Eliza described the Credit Mission village in the Memoirs of Elizabeth Jones, giving insight as to the location of various buildings and evidence that there was a cemetery at the Credit Mission.
 Her description was remarkably similar to a drawing by George W. Gordon in the 1930s.
 Both Eliza and George illustrate the school and the chapel on one side of the street (most likely the original course of Mississauga Road).
 Eliza said “on the other the Mission-house,” while George Gordon drew two buildings, the Chief’s and the Deputy Chief’s, opposite the school and chapel.
 It is possible that either building could have been used as the Mission-house as well.
 Peter Jones had been both Missionary and Chief (after 1829) for the Mississauga people.
 Both Eliza and George intimate that the cemetery was on the banks of the Credit River.